by May Bleeker, 5 April 2010 (updated 29 June 2020)

 Passive-aggression harms the other person, but it is a double-edged sword that cuts you at the same time.

 Without sufficient assertiveness you cannot look after your own interests or your relationships properly.
 As a result, your self esteem suffers.

 When you act with assertiveness you support yourself as well as your relationships.
-Being able to look after yourself well contributes to a strong sense of self worth.
+Being able to look after yourself well gives you a good foundation from which to operate in the world and contributes to a strong sense of self worth.

 Assertive Body Language